Russell Wilson and Andrew Luck got straight robbed.

 The 2019 Pro Bowl selections were announced and let’s be clear off the rip that Russell Wilson got snubbed.
 In a Pro Bowl where the Chargers have a league-leading seven selections, the Chiefs and Pittsburgh Steelers both have six and the Chicago Bears, Dallas Cowboys, New Orleans Saints each have an NFC-leading five Pro Bowlers, it’s a travesty that voters couldn’t find a spot for Wilson.

 biggest Pro Bowl snub is easily Russell Wilson.
+I have him 2nd in the MVP race right now

 The Super Bowl-winning quarterback is the first of our Three Major 2019 Pro Bowl snubs.